 If the person’s symptoms do not fall into any of the categories above, and do not occur in the sequence described, the event is not a healing crisis.

 If a client has an immediate ill effect during a treatment, without having had a period of feeling better, that is not a healing crisis.
 If someone leaves a treatment feeling well but falls on the way home and is injured, that is not a healing crisis.

 Such situations need to be addressed differently than one would address a healing response.

 Why might natural medicine lead to a healing response?

 According to natural medicine, a healing crisis is a period in the self-healing process in which the system is cleansing itself of toxins.

 If the person is basically healthy, with self-healing mechanisms functioning well, a healing crisis might still occur, but it will likely be mild.
 A person who is suffering symptoms is more likely to have a noticeable healing crisis.

 How can we be sure it’s a healing crisis?

-The symptoms of a healing crisis may be the same symptoms associated with the disease.
+The symptoms of a healing response may be the same symptoms associated with the disease.
 This can be confusing.
 Alarming even.

-When experiencing a true healing crisis, the person has an intuitive recognition that it is part of a curative process and is not alarmed.
+Someone experiencing a true healing response typically has an intuitive recognition that whatever is happening is part of a curative process and is not alarmed.
 This is true even for people who are usually anxious to manage symptoms.
 The wisdom inherent in the human system is asserting itself, and the enhanced awareness of the client is a sign of that process.